Pizza (2012 film)

 Pizza is a 2012 Indian Tamil-language horror thriller film directed by Karthik Subbaraj, based on a story he co-wrote with Prasath Kumar and produced by C. V. Kumar under Thirukumaran Entertainment.
 The film stars Vijay Sethupathi and Remya Nambessan, with Naren, Jayakumar, Karunakaran, Simha and Pooja in supporting roles.
 It is about a pizza delivery man who goes to a customer's house, but becomes trapped there and begins witnessing paranormal activity.

 Pizza is the feature directorial debut of Karthik, previously a short film director.
-The film's music is composed by Santhosh Narayanan, with cinematography handled by Gopi Amarnath and editing done by Leo John Paul.
+The film's music is composed by Santhosh Narayanan, with cinematography by Gopi Amarnath and editing by Leo John Paul.
 It was the first Tamil film to feature 7.1 surround sound.

-Pizza was released on 19 October 2012 and became a commercial success, grossing approximately ₹8 crores against a budget of ₹1.5 crores.
-It also established Sethupathi and Karthik as a leading actor and director in Tamil cinema.
+Pizza was released on 19 October 2012.
+The film received critical acclaim and became a commercial success, grossing approximately ₹8 crores against a budget of ₹1.5 crores.
+It also established Sethupathi and Karthik as a leading actor and director, respectively, in Tamil cinema.
 The film is the first instalment in a series and was followed by two spiritual successors.
 It was remade in Kannada as Whistle (2013), in Hindi under the same title (2014), and in Bengali as Golpo Holeo Shotti (2014).

 Plot

-Michael Karthikeyan is a pizza delivery man who lives with his girlfriend Anu, an aspiring novelist.
-Michael does not believe in the supernatural but is afraid of anything paranormal.
-Anu keeps telling him that he will soon realise the presence of supernatural beings.
-At first, Michael is confused and scared, and his fears are confirmed when he discovers that a spirit has possessed his boss Shanmugam's daughter.

-Meanwhile, Anu becomes pregnant, and they get married.
-One day, Michael returns to the restaurant covered in blood; he keeps muttering Anu's name.
-When his boss questions him, Michael explains that he had been to deliver pizza to a customer named Smitha in a bungalow and recounts the events he encountered there.

-Smitha requests that Michael wait downstairs while she goes upstairs to get money for the pizza.
-Almost immediately, the power goes out.
-While waiting downstairs, Michael hears a loud noise from upstairs.
-Going upstairs to investigate, he finds Smitha murdered and notices a slice of pizza that he had delivered is missing.
-Horrified, Michael dashes to the door, only to realise it is locked from the outside.

-Smitha's husband Bobby arrives, and he believes that his wife is having an affair.
-Through his cell phone, Michael communicates with Bobby and explains his situation, instigating Bobby to aid him in getting out of the house.
-Bobby suddenly disappears from the front entrance and is found inside the house, murdered in the same room as his wife, with two slices of pizza now missing.
-Michael encounters the couple's child, "Nithya", identical to the spirit's name, allegedly possessing the boss's daughter.